unicode-org/cldr/docs/ldml/tr35-dates.md

 > * The preferred zone for a given metazone and territory XX is in a metazone M during any time when any other zone in XX is also in M
 > * A preferred zone in mapTimezones must have reverse mapping in metazoneInfo

 For example, for America_Pacific the preferred zone for Canada is America/Vancouver, and the preferred zone for Mexico is America/Tijuana.
-The golden zone is America/Los_Angeles, which is also also the preferred zone for any other country.
+The golden zone is America/Los_Angeles, which is also the preferred zone for any other country.

 ```xml
 <mapZone other="America_Pacific" territory="001" type="America/Los_Angeles" />